SteffenL/dl2-dev-menu-poc/packaging/readme.txt

 A setup program is included for easy (un)installation for most Windows-based environments.

-Otherwise, just copy the included xinput1_3.dll file to the DevTools bin directory and run dyinglightgame_x64_rwe.exe from the same directory.
+Otherwise, just copy files from the included "files" directoory into the DevTools bin directory and run dyinglightgame_x64_rwe.exe from the same directory.

 Contact information:
 Steffen André Langnes